wp-plugins/design-approval-system/readme.txt

 = Are there Extensions for this plugin? =

 Yes.
 Currently we have 2 and are working on more! http://www.slickremix.com/product-category/design-approval-system-extensions/

 = This plugin seems like it may be complex.
 Are there tutorials for the plugin? =

 Yes.
 It's not as hard as it may seem.
 Once you try it you will see how easy we have made it.  http://www.slickremix.com/category/design-approval-system-tutorials/

+If you have more questions or would like to view other users questions please visit our forum at http://www.slickremix.com/support-forum/

 == Screenshots ==